ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Physically Modifying Tags (Accessory)

 An Attacker might physically modify a Tag in ways that make it non-conformant with the DULT Protocol.
 Physical modifications may include disabling a speaker or other haptics, or shielding and altering the antenna to reduce transmission range.
-These modifications can make it more difficult for Victims to discover hidden Tags, leading to a high impact.
+These modifications can make it more difficult for Targets to discover hidden Tags, leading to a high impact.
 The likelihood is medium, as such hardware modifications require moderate technical expertise and physical access to the Device.
 Given this combination of factors, the overall risk level is medium.
 Partial mitigation is available, such as monitoring the impedance of the speaker, but these mitigations are limited as Attackers have physical access to the Tags.

 ### Accessory Firmware Modifications (Accessory)